Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: The Proposed Pipeline for Writer Identification and Writer Retrieval

 The original NetVLAD paper utilizes the weakly supervised triplet ranking loss \cite{arandjelovic2016netvlad}.
-However, Since here the NetVLAD layer is applied to learn patch-wise embeddings, Another strategy is employed.
-Based on the definition of loss we tend to train on semi-hard triplets \cite{schroff2015facenet}: triplets where the negative is not closer to the anchor than the positive, but which still produce positive loss: $d(\phi_{a}, \phi_{p}) < d(\phi_{a}, \phi_{n}) < d(\phi_{a}, \phi_{p}) + margin$.\\ We train parameters of proposed pipeline on large set of semi-hard triplets image patches triplets extracted from the respective dataset.
-Details and parameters of training are given is Section \ref{sec:4_evaluation}.
+However, Since here the NetVLAD layer is applied to learn mbeddings in a patch-wise manner, another strategy is employed.
+Based on the definition of loss we tend to train on semi-hard triplets \cite{schroff2015facenet}: triplets where the negative is not closer to the anchor than the positive, but which still produce positive loss:

+We train parameters of the proposed pipeline on a large set of semi-hard triplets image patches triplets extracted from the respective dataset.
+Details and parameters of training are given in Section \ref{sec:4_evaluation}.